 In general, you will find that the cost of therapy varies between professionals based on a few different factors (therapist's licensure status, whether or not they are on insurance panels, the amount of certifications they have or specified trainings they have completed, and more).

 I believe that therapy is an investment, but one in which the benefits will repay you twofold if you accomplish the goals and change you desire.
 I value your time, my time, and the services I have to offer, and charge accordingly.
-My rate for 50 minute sessions is $100, and my rate for 80 minute sessions is $140.
+Check out my prices here.